Skip the Software Architecture & Design Step at Your Own Risk!

 The Software Architect is well versed in the relevant technologies as well as domain-specific business factors.
 In order to function as a Certified Software Architect, the Architect must have the ability to communicate clearly and mediate between different product stakeholders to define an optimal architectural solution.
 This architecture becomes the basis to organize and focus the software team as they design and build the product.
-The architect works with the team as they iterate through development to ensure the overall integrity of the architecture is maintained, resolve fine details, and adapt to changing requirements.
+The Architect works with the team as they iterate through development to ensure the overall integrity of the architecture is maintained, resolve fine details, and adapt to changing requirements.

 Understanding Quality Attributes and System Constraints

 Once established, Quality Attributes may include (in addition to those above) extensibility, scalability, security, modifiability, and others.
 Work on the architecture begins by analyzing these Quality Attributes with respect to the business requirements.
 While there are countless quality attributes, typically there is a small subset for any given product that are critical to the product stakeholders.
 This subset will drive the architecture.
-Frequently, meeting the needs of one quality attribute means accepting a trade off for another attribute.
+Frequently, meeting the needs of one quality attribute means accepting a trade-off for another attribute.
 For example, creating an extensive layering system for modularity can negatively impact performance, or selecting a relational database for performance may overload storage requirements.
-Determining the resolution of these trade offs is non-trivial but can be done effectively if accomplished during the Architecture phase.
+Determining the resolution of these trade-offs is non-trivial but can be done effectively if accomplished during the Architecture phase.
 The Architect considers the needs of the various stakeholders and actively optimizes the outcome.

 Related to Quality Attributes are System Constraints.
 Does the product need to use specific hardware or software technology?
 Do we need to reuse legacy software?
 Do we need to comply with specific standards or regulations?
 Will standard hardware be available throughout the product life cycle?
 Each constraint imposes another decision point for the architecture who must balance stakeholder requirements in order to create the optimal solution.

-Considering Current and Future Product Requirement
+Considering Current and Future Product Requirements

-With the Quality Attributes and System Constraints in hand, the architect must evaluate initial requirements and also gaze into the crystal ball and account for future features that will be demanded of the product over time.
+With the Quality Attributes and System Constraints in hand, the Architect must evaluate initial requirements and also gaze into the crystal ball and account for future features that will be demanded of the product over time.
 The architecture needs to consider these future features now in order to allow the product to adapt over time without the need to re-design the entire system.